sohelaman/dockerized/README.md

 - The `emby` service is for running an Emby media server.
 - The `test` service is basically a useless container, only to be used for experiments.
 - The `void` service contains several utilities such as,
-  - Zsh shell, Fish shell
+  - Fish shell
   - Composer
   - MariaDB/MySQL client
-  - Drush 8, DrupalConsole, WP-CLI, Laravel CLI
+  - Drush 8, DrupalConsole, WP-CLI
+  - Heroku CLI, IBM Cloud CLI, Pantheon Terminus CLI
   - NodeJS, NPM, Yarn
   - Webpack, Gulp, Grunt, Parcel, Babel
-  - Ionic CLI, Angular CLI, Foundation CLI
+  - Ionic CLI, Angular CLI, Vue CLI
-  - Python, PIP
+  - Python 3, PIP
   - Ruby, Gem
-  - OpenJDK
   - GoAccess
   - HTTPie